mggg-states/MA-shapefiles/README.md

 # Massachusetts Election Shapefiles
-These shapefiles were compiled by Metric Geometry and Gerrymandering Group (MGGG) staff, Radcliffe Research Partners, and members of the Voting Rights Data Institute.
-The Voting Rights Data Institute (VRDI) was a 2018 summer intensive sponsored by the Metric Geometry and Gerrymandering Group (MGGG) at Tufts and MIT, with major support from a Bose Research Grant at MIT and from the Jonathon M. Tisch College of Civic Life at Tufts.
+These shapefiles were processed by Metric Geometry and Gerrymandering Group (MGGG) staff, Radcliffe Research Partners, and members of the Voting Rights Data Institute.
+The Voting Rights Data Institute (VRDI) was a 2018 summer intensive sponsored by MGGG at Tufts and MIT, with major support from a Bose Research Grant at MIT and from the Jonathon M. Tisch College of Civic Life at Tufts.

 ## Sources
 The 2012-2016 raw, unprocessed precinct shapefile comes from the office of the Secretary of the Commonwealth of Massachuestts, William Francis Galvin.
 The 2002-2010 raw, unprocessed shapefile comes from the United States Census Bureau (available for download here: https://catalog.data.gov/dataset/tiger-line-shapefile-2012-2010-state-massachusetts-2010-census-voting-district-state-based-vtd) and was sent to MGGG from Secretary Galvin's office.
 All election data comes from the Secretary of the Commonwealth's Elections Division website (available here http://electionstats.state.ma.us).